-The Judgment seeks to justify its third conclusion by declaring that accepting the preliminary objection of the United Kingdom would have meant taking "a decision establishing that the rights claimed by Libya under the Montreal Convention are incompatible with its obligations under the Security Council resolutions" (para.
-50).
+The Judgment seeks to justify its third conclusion by declaring that accepting the preliminary objection of the United States would have meant taking "a decision establishing that the rights claimed by Libya under the Montreal Convention are incompatible with its obligations under the Security Council resolutions" (para.
+49).
 It adds that acceptance of the objection raised by the Respondent would have constituted "a decision that those obligations prevail over those rights by virtue of Articles 25 and 103 of the Charter" (ibid.).
-This might be true, but it is beside the point for the decision to be taken now on the preliminary objection of the United Kingdom.
-Defining the meaning and the effect of the resolutions of Libya regarding the Montreal Convention in no way means taking position on the rights and obligations of Libya under the Convention.
+This might be true, but it is beside the point for the decision to be taken now on the preliminary objection of the United States.
+Defining the meaning and the effect of the resolutions of the Council and comparing those resolutions with the submissions of Libya regarding the Montreal Convention in no way means taking position on the rights and obligations of Libya under the Convention.

-That acceptance of the preliminary objection of the United Kingdom would have brought the case to an end is also not an argument against its exclusively preliminary character: the ending of a case is the intention of every preliminary objection.
+That acceptance of the preliminary objection of the United States would have brought the case to an end is also not in itself an argument against its exclusively preliminary character: the ending of a case is the intention of every preliminary objection.
 This is so in the case of objections of the kind of those dealt with in the third conclusion of the dispositif.
 The Court has in the past had occasion to deal with such objections and has considered them separate from the merits; it dealt with them even before turning to jurisdiction and admissibility (Nuclear Tests cases (Australia v.
 France), Judgment, I.C.J.
-Reports 1974, pp. 259-272 and (New Zealand v.
+Reports 1974, pp. 259-272, and (New Zealand v.
 France), Judgment, I.C.J.
 Reports 1974, pp. 457-478).
 In this connection it has also to be pointed out that if the Council terminated, with effect ex nunc, the measures prescribed by resolutions 748 (1992) and 883 (1993), the position of the Parties under the Convention would still exist, unchanged.